jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 ## How to Play
-In order to play Dessert Ninja, you must swipe your mouse across the donut, cupcake, and cookie to gain points.
+In order to play Dessert Ninja, you must swipe your mouse across the donut, cupcake, and/or cookie to gain points.
 Slicing the broccoli equates to an explosion and loss.
 But do not fear, you are welcome to click the screen and play again!

 ### Usage:
 Swipe the mouse across objects.